-For more information, you may review the 2016 Watershed Sanitary Survey update, which are available at our main office in Oak View.
-CA.
+For more information, you may review the 2016 Watershed Sanitary Survey update and the 2002 Mira Monte Well Drinking Water Source Assessment, which are available at our main office in Oak View, CA.

-Lake Casitas is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines, and recreation.
+Lake Casitas is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines and recreation.
 There have been no contaminants detected in the water supply.
-However, the lake is still vulnerable to activities located near this major source
+However, the lake is still vulnerable to activities located near this major source of our drinking water.
+The